 Are you a student looking for experience caring for wildlife?

 We accept student volunteer applications all year round.
-These are unpaid positions and are filled on a six-week rotating basis over for the four time periods listed below:
+These are unpaid positions and are filled on a six to twelve week placement.

 What am I getting myself into!?

-The wildlife centre is staffed by two dedicated rehabilitators and many volunteers.
-As a summer student you will become part of a team of like-minded people and will be treated with respect and friendship.
+The wildlife centre is staffed by a Wildlife Supervisor, certified rehabbers and many dedicated volunteers.
+As a student volunteer you will become part of a team of like-minded people and will be treated with respect and friendship.

-A summer student can expect to be involved in all aspects of the rehabilitation process although your main responsibility will be diet preparation, feeding and cleaning.
+As student volunteer you can expect to be involved in all aspects of the rehabilitation process although your main responsibility will be diet preparation, feeding and cleaning.
 You will also be expected to take part in animal and bird rescues and releases, administer treatments, participate in building projects and grounds maintenance and participate in our community outreach program.